trela-official/rabbitmq-pika-flask/README.md

+# IMPORTANT NOTICE

+This library is no longer being maintained.

 # RabbitMQ Pika Flask

 RabbitMQs pika library adapter for Flask.
 It's developed with the goal to make it easier to integrate the recommended RabbitMQ library with Flask.